-Released in 1985 and designed by Ian Gray (“don’t you forget it” he reminds us, in a half threatning way, in a secret message in the code), Fiona Rides Out is the first horror game I remember being literally scared by.
+Released in 1985 for the Commodore 64, designed by Ian Gray (“don’t you forget it” he reminds us, in a half threatning way, in a secret message in the code), Fiona Rides Out is the first horror game I remember being literally scared by.

-I was a kid always more afraid of sounds rather than images, so, when the two combined, my poor infant mind couldn’t take it anymore.
-When the title screen for Fiona came crashing down with a loud SID rendition of Bach’s Toccata and Fuga in G minor, I just ran away in fright.
+As a young kid, I was always more afraid of sounds rather than images, so, when the two combined, my poor infant mind could not really take it.
+When the title screen for Fiona came crashing down with a loud SID rendition of Bach’s Toccata and Fuga in G minor, I would always just run away in fright.
 The game indeed was dripping with a macabre atmosphere and looked to be particularly dark and spooky.

-Although I already had Cauldron in my collection of pirated titles, which Fiona seems to take some inspiration from (even though they’re both from 1985), I always preferred to take a ride with the baddest witch of the coven.
-Why?
+Although I already had Cauldron in my collection of pirated titles, which Fiona seems to take some inspiration from (even though they’re both from the same year), I always preferred to take a ride with the baddest witch of the coven.
+Let me explain why.

 If the game is repetitiive, just make it less boring

-The plot sees the witch Fiona, robbed of her powers by the coven – because she’s apparently too evil (ah well) – flying and shooting her way through 12 levels in the hopes of getting them back.
-One would guess it’s one of those 80’s C64 titles where the player is actually the villain, even though the enemies seem to be mostly evil anyway.
-Also, that reminds I should definitely get to write about Mad Doctor someday.
+The plot sees the witch Fiona, robbed of her powers by the coven – because she’s apparently too evil (was that a thing?) – flying and shooting her way through 12 levels in the hopes of getting them back.
+Indeed, it is one of these early Eighties C64 titles where the villain is actually the main character, even though the enemies seem to be mostly evil anyway.
+Also, this reminds I should definitely get to write about Mad Doctor someday.

-Naturally, the platforming levels are the most interesting to play, since the player is required to balance between trying to quickly reach the required magical level in the cauldron and not getting hit by the enemies.
+Naturally, the platforming levels are the most interesting to play, since the player is required to work in a delicate balance between trying to quickly reach the required magical level in the cauldron and not getting hit by the enemies.
 The shooter levels are mostly okay, but get repetitive pretty fast.